Chicago, 1935

 Beyond the rules.

-In 1935, Dr. Eleanor Wentworth is one of the few women to hold authority as both physician and psychoanalyst.
-London-trained and established at the Chicago Institute for Psychoanalysis, she works in a city where desire can be diagnosed.
-Her lavender marriage protects her.
-Her profession gives her cover.
+In 1935, Dr. Eleanor Wentworth holds rare authority as both a physician and a psychoanalyst.
+London-trained and established at the Chicago Institute for Psychoanalysis, she treats patients in a city where desire can move from diagnosis to evidence, while her lavender marriage and professional standing keep her hidden.

-Eleanor’s oldest friend, Vivian Moreau, owns the Velvet Trap, a club hidden beneath a commercial laundry.
-After Edith “Eddie” Langley goes to far in one of its rooms, Vivian sends her to Eleanor for treatment.
-Eddie is a young reporter from a working-class Catholic family, dutiful at Mass but a trousered woman downtown.
+Her oldest friend, Vivian Moreau, owns the Velvet Trap, a club beneath a commercial laundry.
+When Edith “Eddie” Langley goes too far in one of its rooms, Vivian sends her to Eleanor for treatment.
+Eddie is a young reporter from a working-class Catholic family, dutiful at Mass but defiant in trousers downtown.

-Patient and analyst begin their work aware of false identities and disavowed pleasure.
+Eleanor and Eddie begin treatment already fluent in false identities and disavowed pleasure.
 Eleanor believes she can contain what the Velvet Trap has exposed.
-She tells herself Eddie is just one patient among many, even as treatment slips into rides home, late-night telephone calls, meetings outside the office.
+She tells herself Eddie is one patient among many, even as treatment slips into rides home, late-night telephone calls, and meetings outside the office.

-Then a wealthy mother accuses Eleanor of encouraging the sexual deviance she’s supposed to cure.
+Then a wealthy mother accuses Eleanor of encouraging the sexual deviance she should cure.
 The Institute demands statements.
-Supervision becomes surveillance.
+Supervisors watch her more closely.
 Dr. Victor Stahl, Eleanor’s mentor and protector, refuses to let her call the inquiry persecution.

-When Vivian suffers a heart attack, the women discover how much they have relied on the nerve of one woman.
+When Vivian suffers a heart attack, the women lose the person who knew which men needed flattery and which ones required an envelope.
 Eddie steps into Vivian’s role before she understands the rules.
-Violet Sinclair, Vivian’s married lover, becomes Eddie’s teacher in what exposure can destroy.
+Violet Sinclair, Vivian’s married lover, teaches Eddie what exposure can destroy.

-Without Vivian to absorb the danger, Eleanor can't keep her desire separate from the world built to hide it.
-Pressured by Institute supervision and bound to Eddie by more than care, Eleanor has to face how much of her authority has become appetite.
+Without Vivian to absorb the danger, Eleanor can no longer keep desire separate from the world built to hide it.
+Institute supervision presses harder, Eddie demands more than care, and Eleanor must face how much of her authority has become appetite.

 In the world of the Velvet Trap, desire and damage tell the same lies.